-On the regulatory side, CSLP is affected by the "Packaged Retail and Insurance-based Investment Products" (PRIIPs) regulation, which has been implemented in 2017, the "Insurance Distribution Directive" (IDD), which has been implemented in national law by the new "Versicherungsvertriebsgesetz" in 2018, and the "European Market Infrastructure Regulation" (EMIR), which came into force in Liechtenstein on 1 December 2018.
+On the regulatory side, CSLP - like all other life insurance companies - is affected by ever increasing regulatory requirements be it through the "Packaged Retail and Insurance-based Investment Products" (PRIIPs) regulation, the "Insurance Distribution Directive" (IDD), or the "European Market Infrastructure Regulation" (EMIR).
 The PRIIPs regulation introduced the Key Investor Document (KID) that must be shared with all investors, i.e. our policy holders, before they enter into a contractual agreement on any unit-linked life insurance product.
 IDD (formerly known as IMD II) facilitates the cross-border business in the EEA, strengthens consumer protection with particular focus on insurance distribution, but also with significant requirements for manufacturers.
 The implementation of PRIIPs and IDD caused additional expenses but also strengthened the product development and review process.
 EMIR lays down rules on OTC derivatives, central counterparties, trade repositories and respective reporting requirements.

-On the business side CSLP was indirectly affected by the decline in capital markets during the business year which led to a reduction in the value of policy holder assets and, thus, to a reduction in fee income.
+On the business side CSLP is indirectly affected by a slowdown of new business volumes in the business year also due to intensified competition.
+However, this could be compensated by a favourable development of the capital markets during the business year which led to an increase in the value of policy holder assets and, thus, to stabilize fee income.